 Hmpft!
 Looks like I might have a little bit of of catching up to do in that department…

-One thing I do know for sure though is that this Beef Tataki would be part of that evening’s menu.
+One thing I do know for sure though is that this Beef Tataki would definitely be part of that evening’s menu.
 I honestly cannot think of a better dish to serve on such an occasion.
 I say you set that plate down between your man and yourself and you’ve just set the table for a successful, prolific evening.
-More food would have to follow, of course, but this sure would kick things off the right way!
+More food might have to follow, of course, like something sweet and chocolaty, you know… but this sure would kick things off the right way!

 And the best part is, you get to do most of the work in advance, so really, this will be ready for you and on the table in mere minutes, leaving you with more time on your hands to tackle that game of bridge, you know…

 The principle behind Tataki requires that you sear your meat really quickly on all sides over conflagrant, blazing, SCORCHING heat so the outside gets nicely crusted while the interior remains completely raw.

 You then take that meat and place it in a vinegary marinade for a couple of hours or up to a full day.
 Then and only then will you slice the meat real thinly and serve it.

 So really, there’s nothing to it…

 …save maybe for this small detail: expect smoke, and LOTS OF IT!